Grand Principality of Moscow: Simeon

 Although the khan, Jani Beg, was prepared to support Simeon in his conflict with Lithuania, he was unwilling to provide unlimited support to Moscow, for fear that it would become too strong.
 He permitted the grand prince to enjoy the traditional rights of the throne and to maintain his nominal authority over other princes, but he interfered in Moscow's relations with Suzdal, supported anti-Muscovite elements in Ryazan, and contributed to Tver's fragmentation.
 When Jani Beg first occupied the throne, Simeon's cousin Konstantin of Suzdal took advantage of the power struggle in Sarai and gained control of Nizhny Novgorod and Gorodets.
 (Note: The Rogozh Chronicle says that Konstantin Vasilyevich "sat in Nizhny Novgorod [and] Gorodets upon the grand-princely throne", which indicates that he obtained the right to the title from the khan.)
 Simeon attempted to dislodge his cousin, and in 1343, he convinced the boyars of Nizhny Novgorod and Gorodets to switch allegiance, but Jani Beg returned the boyars to Konstantin and confirmed him as prince.

 In 1352–1353, the Black Death reached Russia, which killed Simeon, his brother Andrey, along with his sons.
 In addition, the plague killed Metropolitan Theognostus.
 The ruling family of Moscow remained small as a result of the Black Death, and a new vertical pattern of princely succession from father to son was defined.
+The plague also killed perhaps a quarter of the entire Russian population, which in turn led to labor shortages and a reduction in the amount of tribute that could be collected.
+At the same time, the Golden Horde experienced an economic downfall that would contribute to its disintegration.